Step across the crystal clear river and enter a little piece of paradise, with the sound of water never far away.

-Outside, carpets of spring bulbs, a walled rose garden, rich autumn leaves and a colourful winter garden create a feast for the senses all year round.
-Mottisfont's world-famous collection of old-fashioned roses flowers once a year in June.
+Outside, carpets of spring bulbs, walled gardens, rich autumn leaves and a colourful winter garden create a feast for the senses all year.
+The world-famous collection of old-fashioned roses flowers here once a year in June.

-Mottisfont also look after 1600 acres of woodland and tenanted farmland in the local area, including Stockbridge Down and Marsh, and Curbridge Nature Reserve.
+Mottisfont also looks after 1600 acres of woodland and tenanted farmland in the local area, including Stockbridge Down and Marsh, and Curbridge Nature Reserve.
 The wider estate is a wonderful place to explore, take a relaxing walk and take in the sights of some of Hampshire's most glorious countryside.